arjadas/Online-Banking-Simulator/README.md

 > - Redwood requires [Node.js](https://nodejs.org/en/) (=20.x) and [Yarn](https://yarnpkg.com/)
 > - Are you on Windows?
 For best results, follow our [Windows development setup](https://redwoodjs.com/docs/how-to/windows-development-setup) guide

+## Usage with docker:
+You can start the dev compose file with:

+docker compose -f ./docker-compose.dev.yml up

+And the prod compose file with:

+docker compose -f ./docker-compose.prod.yml up

 Start by installing dependencies:

 ```